amir-saeed/Node.js/Building-realtime-apps-with-react-socket-and-node/README.md

 # Building real time applications with react and socket.io using nodejs

-## To start the with this, follow the fllowing steps
+## To start the with this, follow the below steps

+Go into the this above directory, and through command window / terminal,

 ###### run : npm install
 ###### run : node server